 Don’t Be Anonymous

 Imagine placing thousand dollar bids to a nameless, faceless, social medialess seller.
 Wouldn’t you prefer to know their name, see their face, read what they ate for breakfast that morning via Facebook?

-Buyers will feel more comfortable dealing with a real person, especially when the dollars start stacking.
+Okay, you don’t need to get that close with the potential buyers, but they will feel more comfortable dealing with a real person, especially when the dollars start stacking.
 Maintaining transparency is important.
 It communicates to buyers that you have nothing to hide and can quell fears of shady dealings and scam artists.